mpietrowiak/push-notifications/README.md

-# push-notifications - WIP!
+# Push Notifications in React

 Push notifications demo as a coding interview project.
+Includes whole package: frontend and a backend.

 ## Prerequisites